stfc/PSyclone/examples/lfric/README.md

 ## Example 16: Code Extraction
 The subdirectory ``full_example_extract`` contains a runnable example of LFRic code that creates a NetCDF file with the input and output parameters of a simple kernel.
-The requirements are listed in the README.me file.
+The requirements are listed in the README.md file.
 ```sh
 cd full_example_extraction
 make